Writing a press release to share your company’s (or client’s) news can seem like a daunting task.

 You’ve got to get the messaging right, make sure not to bury the lede, source quotes that reporters will want to use… and that’s all before you even have to distribute and pitch it.

 If you want to write a press release that journalists will actually report on, you’ve got to get a lot of things right.
-In this guide, we’ll show you the same process we use at TCF to get our clients featured everywhere from the Wall Street Journal to Glamour, as well as hook you up with a downloadable press release template so your pitch looks like it came from a pro.
+In this guide, we’ll show you the same process we use at TCF to get our clients featured everywhere from the Wall Street Journal to Glamour, as well as hook you up with a so your pitch looks like it came from a pro.